-Does my furnace need a repair, or can I do it myself?
+Does my furnace need a repair by an HVAC contractor, or can I do it myself?
 At Homesense in Indianapolis, we hear questions like these a lot.
 Let’s review some of the common ones and how to address the issues.
 We want to educate where we can while we remain available for any of your HVAC needs.

 The real answer is it depends.
 As we transition between seasons, sometimes it’s a simple fix.

 The first thing to do is check your thermostat.
 In some cases, it may still be set to “cool.”
 Some thermostats still need to be manually set to “heat” before kicking on in the colder months.

 It’s also possible the switch was accidentally moved during dusting or some other innocent activity.
 Be sure the temperature is set at a point to “nudge” the furnace into operation.

 Short answer: yes.
 One of the most common causes of furnace issues we see is related to clogged filters.
 Consistent HVAC operation depends on good airflow.
 When the filter is dirty, three things happen.

 First, the machine strains to push air through the system.
 This strain wears out parts early and shortens the equipment’s lifespan.